James Lees Laidlaw

 James Lees Laidlaw (December 19, 1868 – May 9, 1932) was a banker, civic worker, and philanthropist.
 He supported the League of Nations and women's suffrage movement.
-He was president of the New York State Men's League for Women's Suffrage, which helped women obtain the right to vote on November 6, 1917, and he was a leader within the national men's organization.
+He was president of the New York State Men's League for Women's Suffrage, which helped women obtain the right to vote on November 6, 1917, and he was a leader in the national men's organization.
 His was the only man's name that was placed on memorial tablets in Albany and Washington, D.C. in recognition of individual's efforts during the women's suffrage movement.

 Early life

 The son of Elizabeth Carter Onderdonk Laidlaw and Henry Bell Laidlaw, James Lees Laidlaw was born on December 19, 1868, in Manhattan, New York.
 His ancestors date back to early 17th century settlers of Long Island and New York.
 His father founded the banking firm Laidlaw & Company before the Civil War.

 He was the second child, after Louise, born to Elizabeth Carter Onderdonk and Henry Bell Laidlaw between 1865 and 1885.
 His siblings include Louise, who married William Herbert Judson; Edith Elizabeth, married Imlay L. Benet; Alice, married Jesse Lynch Williams; Jessie, married Edward Roesler; Agnes, married August Roesler; Robert, married Isabella Wood; and Elliot.